marc2332/bliss/doc/docs/bliss_motion_control_basics.md

 * acctime
 * state

-Each of these notions is implemented as a "**Setting**" in BLISS Axis.
+Each of these notions is implemented as a "**setting**" in BLISS Axis.

 A setting is a value that can be changed by user or that evolves as the Axis moves.